wix-incubator/wix-cli-docs/guides/workflow/testing.md

 [Jest](https://jestjs.io/) is a delightful JavaScript Testing Framework with a focus on simplicity.

-To set it up, start by installing its relevant dependencies:
+To set up Jest, start by installing its relevant dependencies:

 ```
 yarn add --dev jest jest-environment-jsdom jsdom identity-obj-proxy @swc/core @swc/jest